LaurenKohutTan/GroupProject/README.md

 ## Data
 The data project takes the Question class from the QuestionBank project and uses a CrudRepository to store question objects and chooses a random question to output.

+## Demo
+This project contains the files from tech exercise #2 and #4.

+## gs-accessing-data-jpa-master
+This project contains the files from tech exercise #3.